 Knowing and maintaining your credit score

 When you first move out, you’ll be doing a lot of things for the first time: electricity account, broadband plan, insurance, the list goes on.
 These products and services can be complicated and confusing.
-Taking the time to identify what you need and researching to get the best deal can save you a significant amount money in the long run.
+Taking the time to identify what you need and researching to get the best deal can save you a significant amount of money in the long run.
 Using comparison sites is a good place to start, but nothing beats doing your own research.

 One feeling you want to avoid is realising that you have been paying unnecessary fees when there are alternatives that are free.
 Don’t pay the lazy tax and look for areas where you can save money.
 Some good places to start are:

-Transaction Accounts – If you are paying fees, there are plenty of no fee products out there.
+Transaction Accounts – If you are paying fees, there are plenty of no-fee products out there.

-Credit Cards – See if your current credit card provider has a no fee product you can switch to.
+Credit Cards – See if your current credit card provider has a no-fee product you can switch to.